 If for some reason a widget works the opposite way you'd like it to (for example, if the "ON" position of a toggle switch gives you a slow Leslie speed instead of the fast speed), you can easily change that in Edit mode.
-Just click on the widget to open the Inspector, then click on the "Invert value" button in the Properties section on the left; alternatively, you can set the MIN value higher than the MAX value.
+Just click on the widget to open the Inspector, then click on the "Invert value" button in the Properties section on the left; alternatively, you can swap the MIN and MAX values.
 Click here for more information.